I Melt with You

 On the first night, I used the small candles in the small menorah, and while the shamash — the middle candle, used to light the others (which by the last night will number eight) — was fine, the candle representing the first night looked like it forgot

 to close its eyes at the climax of Raiders of the Lost Ark.

-On the second night, we swapped in a funky menorah that we've also had forever and placed some taller, fancier candles in it.
-I took the picture that you see right after they were lit, but no grotesque melting ensued as they burnt out.
+On the second night, we swapped in a funky menorah that we’ve also had forever and placed some taller, fancier candles in it.
+The picture above was taken right after they were lit, but no grotesque melting ensued as they burnt out.

 On the third night, I placed the smaller candles in the funky menorah, and again they burned quickly while shedding wax tumors.

 On the fourth night, I went back to the little traditional menorah and more distorted melting ensued.
 Some of the sloughed-off wax of candles next to one another began to intermingle, as you can see below, and in fact right after I took that picture the flames of the candles representing the second night and third night — counting from right to left, just as text is read in Hebrew — merged as well.